Teen Parent Rights

 If you and your child are living apart from your child’s other parent, a judge can decide how much the non-custodial parent has to pay to help raise the child.
 Massachusetts has a specific formula that judges use to calculate the amount a non-custodial parent should pay, or parents can come to an agreement that the judge approves.
 If you are on TAFDC, the agreement is between the non-custodial parent and the Child Support Enforcement Division.

 In Massachusetts the order for child support is separate from the visitation order.
 Even if you have little or no income, you may still have visitation rights, although a judge may order you to increase your income if you are able.
 A child benefits from knowing both parents and being loved and supported emotionally.
-Difficulties over money should not mean an end to the parent-child relationship.

-You have the right to provide any information you may have as to why it would harm you and or the child to cooperate with the court regarding Child Support.
+You have the right to provide any information you may have as to why it would harm you and or your child to cooperate with the court regarding Child Support.
 If you receive a written notice saying you have failed to cooperate with the child support rules, you can request a hearing.
 You have the right to argue “good cause” if you wish not to cooperate with the court regarding child support.

 You cannot your lose benefits if you do not have complete information about the father.
 If you do have information about the father you can lose your benefits, unless you feel that providing information about the father will put you or your child(ren) in danger.